quipucords/quipudocs/source/install_scripted_offline_rhel7_rhel8.rst

 Offline Scripted Installation (RHEL 7/8 and CentOS 7/8)
 -------------------------------------------------------
 The scripted installation runs a script that uses Ansible to install the command line tool, quipucords server image, and the database image.
-When you run the scripted installation, the server is installed and started as described in `Configuring and Starting Quipucords <install.html#config-and-start>`_.
+When you run the scripted installation, the server is installed and started.
 However, you can change some of the defaults used by the scripted installation with the `Installation Options <install.html#install-opts>`_.

 Obtaining qpc-tools
 ^^^^^^^^^^^^^^^^^^^